crispab/crisp-dna/_docs/how-to-copy.md

 What's the licensing model?
 ---------------------------

-The Crisp DNA is licensed under [Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
+The Product Space DNA is licensed under [Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
 This means you are welcome to edit the text anyway you wish, even for commercial purposes, as long as you attribute the original text to us, and keep the license, so that others can fork off of your ingenious changes.
 But go read the license, it is well worth the effort!

-Can I call my company Crisp?
+Can I call my company Product Space?
 ----------------------------

 Please don't.
-We can't legally stop you from calling your organization Crisp, but we prefer that you use a different name.
+We can't legally stop you from calling your organization Product Space, but we prefer that you use a different name.
 Otherwise people may think there is some kind of relationship between our companies.
 If you pick a different name, our brands can evolve independently.

-How do I create my own copy of the Crisp DNA site?
+How do I create my own copy of the Product Space DNA site?
 --------------------------------------------------

 Simplest way is to [fork](https://help.github.com/articles/fork-a-repo/) the [crisp-dna repo](https://github.com/crispab/crisp-dna) on github.
 Something like this: